 The holiday season isn't really wrapped up until the bills are paid.
-Here's how to tackle your debt fast.
+These tips can help you tackle debt fast.

-Christmas 2015 may now be past, but holiday credit cards bills can haunt your present well into Christmas future.
+Christmas 2016 may now be past, but holiday credit card bills can haunt your present well into Christmas future.

 Maybe you spent more than you planned on a last-minute gift or sprang for dinner for unexpected holiday guests.
 Decembers tend to bust the best budgets.

 Let’s say you charged $500 in gifts and food over the holidays on a credit card with an 18 percent interest rate.
 If you pay only the minimum balance of $20 due each month, it will take you 42 months — or more than three additional Christmases — to be rid of this year’s holiday debt.

 In that time, you will pay $674 including interest, making this year’s spree cost about one-third more than you initially spent.
 You can plug in your own numbers on an online payment calculator, like this one.

 Try these seven post-holiday hacks to replenish savings and pay down debt.

 You’ve heard this a lot, but it’s not that hard to make your savings grow automatically.
 Set up automatic savings through payroll deduction at work.
 See if your employer allows you to directly deposit your paycheck to multiple accounts.